cogsandsquigs/website/src/content/blog/2023-usamo-problem-2-solution.md

 ---
 date: 2023-04-07T15:45:16.000Z
-description: 'With some algebra and just a touch of calculus, it is conquered.'
+description: "With some algebra and just a touch of calculus, it is conquered."
 tags:
   - puzzle
   - calculus